4 Tips for Negotiating at Month-End

 In sales, month-end anxiety is a fact of life.
 You’re trying to make your number and nail your forecast, all while your ego, reputation, career, and personal sanity hang in the balance.

-The good news is you’re [hopefully] working with customers who have quantifiable business challenges that your solution addresses.
-The bad news is these customers rarely have the same time pressures as you, damn it!
+The good news is you’re [hopefully] working with customers who have real challenges that your product or service addresses.
+The bad news is these customers rarely have the same sense of urgency and time pressures as you, damn it!

 So what happens?
 All too often you cave in the name of quota pressure and offer a discount (or another significant concession) in consideration of signing by your deadline.